DanRepik/api_foundry/readme.md

 Global security requirements are automatically inherited by all operations in the API unless explicitly overridden by a specific operation or table integration.

-##### Security Instructions for Table Operations
+### Security Instructions for Table Operations

-For table integrations, API-Foundry provides an extended `x-af-security attribute` in the schema definition.
-This attribute specifies the validation rules for CRUD (Create, Read, Update, Delete) operations and is used to control access to the services generated for the table.
+For table integrations, **API-Foundry** provides the extended `x-af-security` attribute within the schema definition.
+This attribute defines validation rules for CRUD (Create, Read, Update, Delete) operations, allowing fine-grained access control for the API-generated services.

-The keys directly under `x-af-security` (e.g., `my-oauth`) are the names of the validators that were configured when adding token validators to the API.
-Recall those validators are functions responsible for authenticating and authorizing requests.

-API-Foundy when building the API path operations associated with table integrations configures the security for the operations to use the validator referenced.
-During runtime request processing the security instructions are applied providing fine grain access control of the data.

-The 'my-oauth' element in this context maps the set of security instructions (roles and permissions) to the validator that processes the request.

-Example x-af-security Usage
+The keys under `x-af-security` (e.g., `my-oauth`) reference validators configured earlier.
+Validators authenticate and authorize requests by validating bearer tokens and extracting claims such as roles and permissions.
+During runtime, these security rules are applied to ensure that only authorized users can perform specific operations.

+---

+### Using `x-af-security` for Table Operations

+The `x-af-security` attribute specifies roles and their associated permissions for CRUD actions.
+Each role defines which properties of a table can be accessed or modified for specific operations.

+#### **Example**

-Here’s an example of the x-af-security attribute with an oauth validator:
+Below is an example of the `x-af-security` attribute applied to an `invoice` schema:

 ```yaml
 components: